FoundUPS

 Exited the system.
 11–15% exit fee applied.
 The fee stays as BTC in the reserve — permanently.

-Use it (liquid) → Invest it (ice) → Leave and lose some (vapor).
+Use it (liquid) → Stake it (ice) → Leave and lose some (vapor).
 The BTC never leaves.

 10% of all fees across the system flow into an emergency reserve — a separate BTC pool deployed only during crisis events to restore backing levels.
 If a FoundUP's backing ratio drops below the safety threshold, the emergency reserve injects BTC to prevent a death spiral.
 This is the system's immune response — funded continuously, deployed rarely.